nikolio/adnotium/README.md

 ---

+It should be free as in both
+- free speech
+- free soda

+---

+ I love static websites.
+Especially when they don't require JS for their core functionality.
+I must be a weirdo right ? :alien:

+ Here are some rants people love to hate :smiley:

+ [You don't really need Javascript](http://youmightnotneedjs.com/) and it's daddy about [Jquery](https://youmightnotneedjquery.com/)

+And the really great [Luke Smith's](https://lukesmith.xyz/) soy dev  video rants [here](https://odysee.com/@Luke:7/a-demonstration-of-modern-web-bloat:f) and [here](https://odysee.com/@Luke:7/the-war-against-web-bloat-continues...:a)

+---
 Idea: A portable and free way of managing comments for static sites without privacy compromising external plugins (ie discus) or need to pay and maintain server/vm's.

 What's the catch?
-You need an http form that is in your control!
+You (just) need an http form that is in your control!

 The ideal script/utility should:
 * query email creds(user/pass) from an open keepass instance or other secure place.